 Alternate Leaf Disposal Option

-As an option for city residents, loose leaf drop off sites will be available in the Little League parking lot off of Ruth Street at the northeast corner of Pioneer Park and in the parking lot off of Hilbrooke Drive on the east side of Howard-Tietan Park from November 1 to January 11.
+As an option for city residents, loose leaf drop off sites will be available in the softball parking lot off of Ruth Street at the northeast corner of Pioneer Park and in the parking lot off of Hilbrooke Drive on the east side of Howard-Tietan Park from November 1 to January 11.
 Residents may take their loose leaves to one of these locations in addition to or in place of having them picked up in the street by the City crews.
 Drop off areas accept loose leaves only - no bagged leaves.
 If illegal dumping of material other than leaves becomes a problem at the drop sites, the areas will be removed.

 Requirements for Leaf Pickup